 Research Program Coordinator - Commack

-Bachelor’s degree in Social Sciences, Public Health, or a related field.
-One (1) year of full-time experience working in a research setting.
+Bachelor’s degree (or foreign equivalent or higher) in Social Sciences, Public Health, or a related field prior to date of hire.
+One (1) year of experience working in a research setting.
 Experience administering mental and/or physical health assessments.
 Proficiency with MS Excel.

 Experience coordinating a research study in a clinical setting.
 Experience administering cognitive functioning assessments.
 Experience in data analysis and data cleaning.
 Supervisory or experience training others.
 Working knowledge of Qualtrics and/or Access.
 Experience installing and maintaining electronic equipment.
 Familiarity with the World Trade Center Program policies and procedures.